Do you have emotional wounds that you can’t let go of?

 Emotions aren’t a sign of weakness or silly.
 There’s nothing to be ashamed of.
 It just tells you there’s something you have been suppressing and avoiding.
 And there’s some internal work that needs to be done.
 It’s part of taking good care of yourself.

-Healing Emotional Pain: Where Does the Pain Come From?
+Healing Emotional Wounds: Where Does the Pain Come From?

-Before healing your emotional pain, perhaps it’s a good idea to discuss where does the pain come from.
+Before healing your emotional pain, perhaps it’s a good idea to discuss where does the pain comes from.

 Don’t get me wrong.
 I’m not asking you to find the person or the event that causes your pain.
 Many of us believe that external factors and events determine our happiness.
 But that isn’t true.
 Instead, reflect internally and see how our minds created our suffering.